-What the Monk Life Thailand Team Will Provide You With
+What the Monk Life Project Will Provide You With

-2 white T-shirts, 1 monk brown bag, 1 warm orange hat, 2 orange socks, 2 orange long sleeves, 1 bathing robe, 1 spoon bag, disposable orange masks, 1 shower basket, 1 chanting book, 1 notebook, 1 blue pen, 1 water bottle, 1 set of spoon-fork-soup spoon, cloth to clean tent and 1 blue box to keep everything in.
+2 white T-shirts, 1 warm orange hat, 2 orange socks, 2 orange long sleeves, 1 bathing robe, 1 shower basket, 1 chanting book, 1 notebook, 1 blue pen, 1 water bottle, cloth to clean tent and 1 box to keep everything in.

 Personal Items You Must Bring

-- Personal toiletries (razor, soap, toothbrush, etc. ) if you run out of these, MLT can provide you with more
+- Personal toiletries (razor, soap, toothbrush, etc. ) if you run out of these, we can provide you with more.

 - Warm clothing (during the months of October-March).
 Chances are it will be cold during the night/morning time (sometimes less than 10 degrees Celsius) so you may bring your thermal undershirts, long johns, a scarf, socks, etc. to wear especially while sleeping.
 Please avoid bringing clothes that are exceedingly vibrant, have patterns, or are black.
 Warm colours like orange, yellow, darker red, or nude colors like white/tan/brown would be best.
 During the day, we ask that you wear the warm clothes that we provide if you feel that you need extra warmth.
 We do, however, ask that you wear the orange hat we provide (if at all) and the orange long sleeve shirt that we provided on top of any warm shirts that you bring.

 MLP Application Process